mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 data provides information about their surroundings in normal space.
-When coming out of jumpspace, the first question the astrogator wants answered is ‘Where am I?’.
+When coming out of jumpspace, the first question the astrogator wants answered is ‘Where am I?'.
 The astrogation computer analyses data from the sensor arrays, library program, recorded data from the flight computer and data gleaned from local satellite arrays and starport control, when available.
-The engineering interface enables the astrogator to submit their course to the ship’s engineer who tunes, prepares and engages the jump drive to make the journey.
+The engineering interface enables the astrogator to submit their course to the ship's engineer who tunes, prepares and engages the jump drive to make the journey.

-Crew Roles

 **THE PURSER (CONTINUED)**